 With the implementation of the NVICP, both vaccine manufacturers and private individuals are considered.
 The Program promotes public health interests while remaining prepared for negative outcomes in individual cases.

 Anyone can file a claim in the NVICP, regardless of age or citizenship status, as long as the effects of the injury (1) lasted for more than 6 months after the vaccination, (2) resulted in inpatient hospitalization and surgical intervention, or (3) resulted in death.

 In order to receive compensation through the NVICP, you must file a petition with the U.S. Court of Federal Claims.

-Since 2012, the U.S. Court of Federal Claims has awarded over $3 billion dollars to those who have been injured by the vaccines covered in the Program.
+Since 2012, the U.S. Court of Federal Claims has awarded over $3 billion dollars to those who have been injured from the vaccines covered in the Program.
 These funds have offset the cost of medical bills, lost wages, and other daily challenges that arise after suffering an injury from vaccination.

 To learn more about whether your injury may be covered by the Program, use the vaccine injury search function below.